syncfusion-content/blazor-docs/blazor/dialog/how-to/close-dialog-while-click-on-outside-of-dialog.md

+---
+layout: post
+title: How to Close Dialog While Click On Outside Of Dialog in Blazor Dialog Component | Syncfusion
+description: Checkout and learn about Close Dialog While Click On Outside Of Dialog in Blazor Dialog component of Syncfusion, and more details.
+platform: Blazor
+control: Dialog
+documentation: ug
+---

 # Close dialog while click on outside of dialog

 By default, dialog can be closed by pressing `Esc` key and clicking the close icon at the right of dialog header.
 It can also be closed by clicking outside of the dialog using `Visible` property.